 The association runs an annual conference Australasian Conference on Robotics and Automation (ACRA).
 The next conference will be held at the University of Melbourne between 2-4 December 2014.
 Details of ACRA2014 are coming soon.

 Field and Service Robotics (FSR) Conference

 The association is a co-organiser of the FSR 2013 conference which was held between 9-11 December 2013, at Queensland University of Technology in Brisbane.
 Details of FSR2013 can be found at the FSR website.

 Membership and Mailing list

+To become a member of the ARAA, please follow the instructions here, then subscribe to the ARAA mailing list here.
 This list is for members to inform other members about activities in the field of robotics and automation in Australia and New Zealand.
 Mail on the list typically contains information on topics such as conferences, trade shows, job openings, student and post-doc positions, and significant news in the field.

 Competitions and Sponsorship